Isle of Wight Guru

 20. Theatres

-The Isle of Wight doesn't exactly have a West End, but there are a pretty decent range of theatres, ranging from TV stars on tour through to enthusiastic amateurs showing off their jazz hands.
+The Isle of Wight doesn't exactly have a West End, but there are a pretty decent range of theatres.
+They range from TV stars on tour through to enthusiastic amateurs showing off their jazz hands.

 • Victorian-era Shanklin Theatre seats 600+ and attracts some household names (Ruby Wax, Danny Baker and Jimmy Carr in the last couple of years, for example) alongside some tribute acts, some drama as well as the occasional psychic-who-looks-like-a-used-car-salesman.
+We've seen the excellent Island Savoyards at Shanklin Theatre a couple of times.
 Expect to pay £10 - £25 for a ticket.

 • Medina Theatre (in Newport, near the Isle of Wight Festival site) seats 400+ and offers local classical concerts, pantomimes, plays, ballet and tribute acts.